shishir99111/voting-system-blockchain/README.md

 # voting-system-blockchain
-A simple blockchain based voting application build on Ethereum Smart Contract
+A Blockchain based voting application build on Ethereum Smart Contract for Starters

+# Setup

+- Create .env file with